Cornwall: Inland areas

 The interior of the county consists of a roughly east–west spine of infertile and exposed upland, with a series of granite intrusions, such as Bodmin Moor, which contains the highest land within Cornwall.
 From east to west, and with approximately descending altitude, these are Bodmin Moor, Hensbarrow north of St Austell, Carnmenellis to the south of Camborne, and the Penwith or Land's End peninsula.
 These intrusions are the central part of the granite outcrops that form the exposed parts of the Cornubian batholith of south-west Britain, which also includes Dartmoor to the east in Devon and the Isles of Scilly to the west, the latter now being partially submerged.

 Cornwall is known for its beaches (Porthcurno Beach illustrated) and rugged coastline.

 The intrusion of the granite into the surrounding sedimentary rocks gave rise to extensive metamorphism and mineralisation, and this led to Cornwall being one of the most important mining areas in Europe until the early 20th century.
 It is thought tin was mined here as early as the Bronze Age, and copper, lead, zinc and silver have all been mined in Cornwall.
-Alteration of the granite also gave rise to extensive deposits of China Clay, especially in the area to the north of St Austell, and the extraction of this remains an important industry.
+Alteration of the granite also gave rise to extensive deposits of kaolinite, or china clay, especially in the area to the north of St Austell, and the extraction of this remains an important industry.

 The uplands are surrounded by more fertile, mainly pastoral farmland.
 Near the south coast, deep wooded valleys provide sheltered conditions for flora that like shade and a moist, mild climate.
 These areas lie mainly on Devonian sandstone and slate.
 The north east of Cornwall lies on Carboniferous rocks known as the Culm Measures.
 In places these have been subjected to severe folding, as can be seen on the north coast near Crackington Haven and in several other locations.